k-ahn2/wps2/docs/file.md

 as a custom application, , and optimised for Packet Radio end user applications, capable of operating effectively over 1200 baud links or greater and without any internet dependency.

-[!IMPORTANT]
+> [!IMPORTANT]
-WPS is continuing to evolve on a frequent basis - please become a watcher or collaborator to stay in touch
+> Key information users need to know to achieve their goal.

 ## Functionality
 - **Direct Messaging:** Message send and receive (similar function to SMS, WhatsApp, Signal or iMessage)